 Nancy Herriman

-Excerpt from Book 5 of A Mystery of Old San Francisco: No Refuge from the Grave
+Excerpt from Book 8 of A Mystery of Old San Francisco: No Mercy for the Innocent

 Excerpt from Book 1 of the Bess Ellyott Mysteries: Searcher of the Dead